Neuro-Logical/speech/Multilingual Evaluation of Interpretable Biomarkers/README.md

-Code associated to the paper entittled:
+Code associated to the paper entitled:

 ## "Multilingual Evaluation of Interpretable Biomarkers to Represent Language and Speech Patterns in Parkinson’s Disease (2023)"